-Part of the perception of having a more punitive relationship with the district than in the past could stem from changes in the needs of the district.
-As shown in Figure 1, student enrollment in New Orleans schools was steadily increasing from 2008 through reunification.
-However, as is occurring across the country since the COVID-19 pandemic began, enrollment is now in decline.
-While the RSD's initial role was to quickly open schools to accommodate increasing student need as families were able to return to New Orleans post-Katrina, the district now is having to "right-size" the district and close under-enrolled schools.
+Part of the perception of having a less collaborative relationship with the district than in the past could stem from declining student enrollment.
+While enrollment in New Orleans schools was steadily increasing from 2008 through reunification, it started declining just before the time of our interviews.
+While the RSD's initial role was to quickly open schools to accommodate increasing student need as families were able to return to New Orleans post-Katrina, the local district now is having to "right-size" the district and close under-enrolled schools.
 As one district leader described: